Tag Archives: Optics

 Wisdom often comes with age, at least it used to.
 As years pass we learn new things and experience new practices, and despite the semi-conservative nature of many gun owners we should never miss out on an opportunity to improve on what we can.

-Our equipment can also improve as we learn new tactics and skills, and today we are discussing how you can breathe new life into an older rifle by upgrading the scope.
+Our equipment can also improve as we learn new tactics and skills, and today we are discussing how you can breathe new life into an older rifle doing nothing more than upgrade your riflescope.

 But why tho?